tobealive/pomodro-timer/Readme.md

 # Abhiks Pomodoro Timer Mod

-_Customization as a part of a learning project._
+_Customization as part of a learning project after having a few years break from coding._

-_Even though the functionality itself was and currently is not as flawless as it could be.
-The timer does its job. 😊_
+_The functionality is not as flawless as it could be, but the timer does the job 😊._

-_I can recommend Abhiks channel as a learning resource anyway 100%._
+_Abhik's channel served as a good learning resource._

 **Preview:**

 ![ModByTobealive](https://github.com/tobealive/pomodro-timer/blob/master/example.jpg)

 ## Original Readme:

 > # Pomodoro Timer with 🛎
 >